spookier/Rose/README.md

 ### Quick Start

-**SkinCloner is designed to be completely transparent - just launch it and forget about it!**
+**LeagueUnlocked is designed to be completely transparent - just launch it and forget about it!**

-1. **Launch SkinCloner** (from desktop shortcut or start menu)
+1. **Launch LeagueUnlocked** (from desktop shortcut or start menu)
 2. **Accept the UAC prompt** (Administrator privileges required for injection)
 3. **Let it run in the background** - you don't need to interact with it
 4. **Play League of Legends normally** - the app works silently in the background
-5. **That's it!** SkinCloner handles everything automatically
+5. **That's it!** LeagueUnlocked handles everything automatically

 ### 🔐 Administrator Rights & Auto-Start

-**SkinCloner requires Administrator privileges** to inject skins into League of Legends.
+**LeagueUnlocked requires Administrator privileges** to inject skins into League of Legends.

 #### First Launch